BrunodeMatos01/BrunodeMatos01/README.md

 <details>
   <summary>👨‍💻 More about me</summary>

   - 💬 I am 17 years old, currently living in Brazil.
-I have intermediate Englishand have experience with JAVA, SQL and in the future in React and Flutter.
+I have intermediate Englishand have experience with JAVA, SQL and in the future in Angular and C#.

   - ⚡ I enjoy reading, whether it's a good book, as well as watching movies and playing games!
 I believe that our personal interests contribute to a more refined perception of things and problem-solving.
 </details>